nisargkavi/Quick_Save/README.md

 <img src="https://i.ibb.co/WWL93dL/Screenshot-21.png" alt="drchamp1" border="0"></a>

-> Save Text : Type or Paste something in the input field and hit the save button
+> Save Text : Type or Paste text in the input field and save it for later!

-> Save Tab  : Click on The Save Tab to save the current tab url as link
+> Save Tab  : Click on The Save Tab to save the current tab url as link!

-> Delete All : Double Click Delete All button to clear all your previous save
+> Delete All : Double Click Delete button to clear all your previous saved data!

 ### How to Install